Gu Family Book:

 Kang-Chi is our hero, the adult son of the parents we met and said good-bye to in the first 2 episodes- our half man/half gumiho hero, who is played by Lee Seung-Gri (King2Hearts; My Girlfriend is a Gumiho; cameo role in Greatest Love).
 I’ve loved him in everything I’ve seen him do, and that holds true for this show as well.
 His character doesn’t learn he’s not fully human until a few episodes in, and you know, that’s kind of earth shattering revelation to deal with, “By the way, son, you’re actually part puppy.”

 Yeo-Wool is lead female, played by Suzy, who was in Dream High, and is a member of the Korean girl group Miss A. I liked her in Dream High, though a lot of reviewers didn’t.
 I thought she was fresh, cute, and believable.
-A historical drama is quite a bit different, and I don’t think she’d fit well with a traditional sageuk, but that’s not what this is.
-Her character dresses like a boy (our hero thinks she is a boy), and she has been a martial arts instructor at her dad’s school, so, not too traditional.
+A historical drama is quite a bit different, and I don’t think she’d fit well with a traditional sageuk, but that’s not what this is, so she worked for me.
+Her character dresses like a boy (our not always bright hero thinks she is a boy), and she has been a martial arts instructor at her dad’s school, so, not too traditional.